lumpysimon/BlipPress/README.md

 # BlipPress

-A WordPress plugin to integrate Blipfoto into your WordPress website.
-Display single or multiple blips anywhere on your website, and create blips from within the WordPress admin area.
+A WordPress plugin to integrate the [Blipfoto](blipfoto.com) daily photo journal into your WordPress website.
+Display single or multiple blips (journal entries) anywhere on your website using shortcodes or widgets, and easily create journal entries from within your WordPress admin area.

 ## To Do

 ### Important

-* security:
-* - API error handling
+* API error handling

 * info/documentation:
 * - blippress.com